+21.2.7 At the Dean’s discretion, subject to availability of resources, and upon recommendation by the Department Chair documenting department need, full-time non-tenure-track faculty at the rank of Senior Lecturer II or Clinical Senior Lecturer II may be moved to a reduced teaching load (3-4, 4-3), in consideration of a significant increase in service and/or scholarly responsibilities.

+21.2.7.1 Such reduced loads will normally be for periods of two academic years, renewable in two-year increments, subject to continued need and continued availability of funds, and in cases where review by the DPC, Department Chair, and Dean of the AFR filed by the Senior Lecturer II/Clinical Senior Lecturer II at the end of the first year of the reduced appointment suggests that the purposes of the reduction have been satisfactorily achieved.
+In cases of negative decision by the Dean, the reduced course load will be terminated at the end of the two-year period.

-Additional Work for Part-Time NTT Faculty: Additional bargaining unit work shall be offered, honoring departmental seniority among current part-time bargaining unit faculty whenever practicable, to current part-time bargaining unit faculty in that department who are determined by the Department Chair to be qualified to perform the additional work in question, prior to hiring non-tenure track faculty outside the bargaining unit to do the work, except as noted below.
+21.3 Additional Work for Part-Time NTT Faculty:

+Bargaining unit work added after a department’s original semester schedule has been set shall be offered, honoring departmental seniority among current part-time bargaining unit faculty whenever practicable, to current part-time bargaining-unit faculty in that department who are determined by the Department Chair to be qualified to perform the additional work in question, prior to hiring non-tenure-track faculty outside the bargaining unit to do the work (except as noted below in article 21.3.c).
 In such instances, the Department Chair shall provide advance written notice of available work, including a description of the work and the required qualifications.
-Interested part-time bargaining unit faculty shall submit written notice of interest to the Chair.
-If the work is assigned to a new appointee, rather than a current bargaining unit member, the Department Chair shall provide a written explanation to the union, upon request, of the basis on which current bargaining unit members were deemed unqualified.
+Interested part-time bargaining-unit faculty shall submit written notice of interest to the Chair.
+If the work is assigned to a new appointee, rather than a current bargaining-unit member, the Department Chair shall provide a written explanation to the union, upon request, of the basis on which current bargaining-unit members were deemed unqualified.
 This provision shall not be subject to grievance except for process violations; the Department Chair’s judgment of qualification shall not be subject to Article 25, Grievance Procedure.
-This provision shall not apply to NTT faculty with the title Associate Lecturer.
+This provision shall not apply to NTT faculty with the title Associate Lecturer/Clinical Associate Lecturer.

+b.
+In cases where departmental growth generates additional work that is anticipated to be available every term, the Chair will prioritize assigning this work to qualified current bargaining-unit members, including increasing the percentage of time of continuing appointments held by part-time continuing NTT faculty, before hiring non-tenure-track faculty from outside the bargaining unit.
+This provision shall not be subject to grievance except for process violations; the Department Chair’s judgment of qualification shall not be subject to Article 25, Grievance Procedure.
+This provision shall not apply to NTT faculty with the title Associate Lecturer/Clinical Associate Lecturer.

 When a new NTT faculty appointee is hired on a full-time basis for the purposes of expanding or enhancing the scope of offerings in academic areas, the Department Chair may incorporate into the new appointee’s workload some courses that current part-time unit members of the department/program might be qualified to teach, provided that such courses shall not comprise more than 50% of the total workload of the new appointee.
 In such cases, the Department Chair shall provide a written explanation to the union, upon request, of the basis for such an appointment.